The first thing I noticed, even before I removed the packaging, was that these are so lightweight.

-They have BAK 4 Prisms, the eyepieces are large, (23mm diameter) and have fold down rubber eyecups.
+They have BAK 4 Prisms, the eyepieces are large (23 mm diameter) and have fold-down rubber eye-cups.
 The eyepieces offer long eye relief.
 They have fully multi-coated broadband green coatings, and scream QUALITY product.

-Wow, are these Binoculars good?
+Wow, these binoculars are good!
 They come with a built-in tripod adapter and sliding, lockable stabiliser.
 I mounted them on my trusty tripod in seconds and was ready to go.
 They have a nice "chunky" central focus knob, best appreciated on cold nights when wearing gloves and you can adjust the right eyepiece to get sharp focus.

-Finally I would recommend investing in a "Parallelogram Binocular Mount".
+Finally, I would recommend investing in a "Parallelogram Binocular Mount".
 It will save a lot of neck ache.

-If you are a birdwatcher like me, and you prefer the use of two eyes then they will also come into there own, especially as we know all to well that once seen any bird will immediately fly as far away from you as possible.
+If you are a birdwatcher like me, and you prefer the use of two eyes then they will also come into their own, especially as we know all to well that once seen any bird will immediately fly as far away from you as possible.

-The Binoculars have a R.R.P. of £80.
+The binoculars have a R.R.P. of £80.
 I think they are more than good value and have no hesitation in recommending them.